iachievedit/weatherfxlite/README.md

 #### Raspberry Pi Imager

-If you are just starting out with a blank SD card for your Raspberry Pi, we recommend the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and the 64-bit Raspberry Pi OS.
+If you are just starting out with a blank SD card for your Raspberry Pi, we recommend the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

+For Pi 4s, use the 64-bit Raspberry Pi OS.
+For Pi 3s, use the 32-bit Raspberry Pi OS.

 # Legal